- First, think of the animal as lost and not abandoned and make every effort to reunite the animal to an owner.

 - Microchips are not likely to move or need repair if implanted correctly.

-- Microchips, when scanned, show a unique code.
+- When scanned, microchips show a unique code.
 The microchip must be registered with the corresponding microchip manufacture to record any owner and animal data.

-- Microchips do not work like GPS locators or the LoJack Vehicle Recovery System.
+- They do not work like GPS locators or the LoJack Vehicle Recovery System.
 They cannot give a signal to locate your lost pet.

-We can microchip your pet at our shelter.
+We can microchip your pet at our animal shelter.
 Refer to Fees/Fines for pricing.